H376: Various On-Site Wastewater & Well Provisions. Latest Version

 (3) The Department has has, consistent with subsection (c3) of this section, found that the rules, including modifications or additions to the Commission's rules, of the local board of health concerning wastewater collection, treatment and disposal systems are at least as stringent as rules adopted by the Commission and are sufficient and necessary to safeguard the public health.

-(c3) The Department shall adopt rules of evidence to determine the validity of proposals from local boards of health seeking modifications or additions to rules established by the Commission based solely on the necessity to protect the public health.
-In evaluating the validity of a local health department's proposed modifications or additions pursuant to subdivision (3) of subsection (c) of this section, the Department shall hold public hearings and notice those hearings the Department's webpage upon application for modification or addition of Commission rules by the local health department.
+(c3) The Department shall determine the validity of proposals from local boards of health seeking modifications or additions to rules established by the Commission based on whether the rules are at least as stringent as rules adopted by the Commission and necessary to protect the public health.
+The Department shall hold public hearings and notice those hearings on the Department's webpage upon application for modification or addition of Commission rules by the local health department.
 The Department shall make its findings available to the public before approving or denying a proposed modification or addition.

 (d) The Department may, upon its own motion, upon the request of a local board of health or upon the request of a citizen of an affected county, review its findings under subsection (c) of this section.

 (f) The rules of the Commission and the rules of the local board of health shall classify systems of wastewater collection, treatment and disposal according to size, type of treatment and any other appropriate factors.
 The rules shall provide construction requirements, including pretreatment and system control requirements, standards for operation, maintenance, monitoring, reporting, and ownership requirements for each classification of systems of wastewater collection, treatment and disposal in order to prevent, as far as reasonably possible, any contamination of the land, groundwater and surface waters.
 The Department and local health departments may impose conditions on the issuance of permits and may revoke the permits for failure of the system to satisfy the conditions, the rules, or this Article.
 Permits other than improvement permits shall be valid for a period prescribed by rule.
 Improvement permits shall be valid upon a showing satisfactory to the Department or the local health department that the site and soil conditions are unaltered, that the facility, design wastewater flow, and wastewater characteristics are not increased, and that a wastewater system can be installed that meets the permitting requirements in effect on the date the Improvement Permit was issued.
-Improvement permits for which a plat or site plan is provided shall be valid without expiration.
+Improvement permits for which a plat is provided shall be valid without expiration.
 Improvement permits for which a site plan is provided shall be valid for five years.
-The period of time for which the permit is valid and a A statement that the permit an Improvement Permit or a Construction Authorization is subject to revocation if the site plan or plat, whichever is applicable, or the intended use changes revocation or amendment if the intended use, design daily flow, or site conditions change shall be displayed prominently on both the application form for the permit and the permit.
+The period of time for which the permit is valid and a statement that the permit is subject to revocation if the site plan or plat, whichever is applicable, or the intended use changes shall be displayed prominently on both the application form for the permit and the permit.

 ….